HowToDoInJava

 ListExample Pdf example

-Let’s see some examples of styling the content of PDF file.
-Example contains the usage of Fonts as well as chapter and sections as well.
+Let’s see some examples of styling the content of PDF.
+The example contains the usage of Fonts, chapters, and sections.

 Font blueFont = FontFactory.getFont(FontFactory.HELVETICA, 8, Font.NORMAL, new CMYKColor(255, 0, 0, 0));